 Alabama’s Black Belt region, so named because of its rich black soil, cuts a swath across the state that encompasses 22 counties, including Hale and Perry.
 Greensboro the county seat of Hale County, boasts several National Historic Register sites, including a house museum honoring a hero of the Spanish-American War – Richmond Hobson.
 Standing guard over the town is a tall water tower proclaiming Greensboro’s proud heritage as the “Catfish Capital of Alabama.”
-Also downtown is a unique restaurant and local enterprise called Pie Lab, and in nearby communities are Rural Studio buildings, some of which are described as “the most beautiful in the world.”
+Also downtown is a unique restaurant and local enterprise called Pie Lab, and in nearby communities are Rural Studio buildings, including the small Boys and Girls Club II in Akron, which has been listed in some of the country’s top magazines as one of the most beautiful buildings in the world.

 In Marion the county seat of Perry County, you’ll learn that this town is the site of the former Judson Female Institute (now Judson College) founded in 1838.
 Marion is also home to the once all-male Marion Military Institute established in 1842, and the town is also the birthplace of civil rights pioneer Coretta Scott King.